dwaltz/AppDevTest/README.md

 #####Objectives

 Create a small single page (dynamic) application that does the following:

 1. Displays a collection of data in whichever format you prefer (eg. grid/feed)
-	* Details:
+	* Details: this collection can be retrieved from this endpoint `localhost:6000/data/` using a `get` method request.
+Payload will be returned in the form of JSON.

 2. You should be able to click on one of the items in the collection and you will be taken to a more detailed view for whichever item you clicked
-	* Details:
+	* Details: this model can be retrieved from this endpoint `localhost:6000/data/:id` using a `get` method request.
+Payload will be returned in the form of JSON.

 3. From this view you should be able to edit/delete/add the item or go back to the main view
-	* Details:
+	* Details:  this model can be updated from this endpoint `localhost:6000/data/:id` using a `post` method request.
+Payload will be returned in the form of JSON.

+NOTE: Data is only persisted during session and will be reset to default each time a new session is started (when you close your browser any changes you made to data will be lost).

 #####Rules
 The following client side javascript libraries must be used:
 * jQuery http://jqueryui.com/
-* RequireJS - For modularization of your JavaScript http://requirejs.org/
+* RequireJS - for modularization of your JavaScript http://requirejs.org/

 The following client side javascript libraries/frameworks are not required but encouraged:
 * Backbone.js http://backbonejs.org/